 8th November 2018 from 10:00 to 13:00

-The trade show is the world’s leading fair for machine vision and thus, a highly specific part of the photonics industry.
+The trade show is the world’s leading fair for machine vision and thus a highly specific part of the photonics industry.
 A range of state-of-the art products and services are presented - from sensors to processors, from cables to cameras, from software to illumination systems.
 Complete machine vision systems and very specific applications for many different industries are exhibited – from mechanical engineering and the automotive industry through to the medical technology industry.

 The tour includes the possibility to take part in the international business matchmaking event organized by the Chamber of Commerce and Industry (IHK Region Stuttgart) in collaboration with Business Beyond Borders (BBB), an initiative supported by the European Commission.

-Companies can register for the Guided Tour on the business matchmaking platform https://vision2018.b2match.io with the key word: DEEPTECH4GOOD or by sending an E-Mail to the following partners:
+Companies can register for the Guided Tour on the business matchmaking platform https://vision2018.b2match.io without charge using the key word DEEPTECH4GOOD.
+Free tickets for the trade fair VISION are also available at the Photonik-Forum and at DeepTech4Good#Stuttgart.

-Samantha Michaux Steinbeis 2i GmbH /DeepTech4Good Tel. +49 721/93519-123 E-Mail: michaux@steinbeis-europa.de

-Sina /Thomas PhotonicsBW
+In case of questions, please contact:

-Thomas Bittner IHK Region Stuttgart / Enterprise Europe Network Tel. +49 711/2005-1230 E-Mail: thomas.bittner@stuttgart.ihk.de Milda Nariunaite Eurochambres / Business Beyond Borders Tel. +32 2 282 08 83 I E-Mail: nariunaite@eurochambres.eu
+Thomas Bittner IHK Region Stuttgart / Enterprise Europe Network Tel. +49 711/2005-1230 E-Mail: thomas.bittner@stuttgart.ihk.de